coverclock/com-diag-hazer/README.md

     peruse base err# Control-C to exit upon "Ready". peruse base out

-A Tumbleweed rover (there can be more than one) is on the WAN, and is agnostic as to the Internet connection (I use a USB LTE modem).
+A Tumbleweed rover (there can be more than one) is typically on the WAN, and is agnostic as to the Internet connection (I use a USB LTE modem).
-"tumbleweed.test:tumbleweed" stands in for the fully qualified domain name (FQDN) on the WAN resolved via DNS, and the port on the router to which send keep alive datagrams and receive RTK update datagrams defined in /etc/services.
+"tumbleweed.test:tumbleweed" stands in for the fully qualified domain name (FQDN) on the WAN as resolved via DNS, and the port on the router to which send keep alive datagrams and receive RTK update datagrams as defined in /etc/services.

     cd ~/src/com-diag-hazer/Hazer
     . out/host/bin/setup